ArtisanByteCrafter/TestDomainCreator/README.md

 # Setup a Test Lab with AD domain, OUs, Security Groups and Users

+A modification of the great project [here](https://github.com/adbertram/TestDomainCreator) by [Adam Bertram](https://github.com/adbertram)

 ## To Create a Test Lab:

 **On domain controller, install xActiveDirectory module**